 Bus carrying Humboldt Broncos hockey team involved in crash; fatalities reported

-A bus carrying a Canadian junior hockey team was involved in a crash, with an unspecified number of fatalities and injuries reported.
+A bus carrying a Canadian junior hockey team was involved in a crash Friday in Saskatchewan, with an unspecified number of fatalities and injuries reported.

-The bus was reportedly carrying members of the Broncos, of Humboldt, Saskatchewan.
-Junior hockey typically involves players ages 16 to 21.
+Details were still unavailable as Saturday approached, but it was clear that the community of Humboldt, Sask., was devastated -- and all of Canada was in mourning.

+"We are just in utter disbelief and shock at the loss that's fallen upon us," Kevin Garinger, president of the Humboldt Broncos, a team of players age 16 to 21, told CBC.
+He said he learned of the accident through a phone call from a fan.

+"We are just in utter disbelief and shock at the loss that's fallen upon us."

-The Royal Canadian Mounted Police confirmed there were fatalities in the crash on a highway in Tisdale, Saskatchewan.
-A semi-tractor apparently collided with the passenger bus, according to the CBC.
+The Royal Canadian Mounted Police confirmed there were fatalities in the crash on a highway in Tisdale, Sask.
+They said that about 5 p.m. local time a semi-tractor collided with the team's bus.

 The Nipawin Hawks hockey team, which was supposed to play the Broncos on Friday night, announced on Facebook that the game was canceled.